Websites exist to be visited, but visits can mean different things for different sites.

 This is not always considered deceptive or malicious and doesn’t always result in lower search engine rankings.

-Your rankings will suffer and in the worst-case scenario, your site can be removed entirely from Google’s index and will no longer be found in search.
+Your rankings will suffer and, in the worst-case scenario, your site can be removed entirely from Google’s index.
+It will no longer be found in search.

-Don’t try to take an alternative through sketchy strategies and suffer the negative consequences of such behavior.
+Don’t try to take a shortcut through sketchy strategies, or you could suffer the negative consequences of poor search ranking and lost traffic.